Jaxon Potter

-Jaxon Potter is an American college football quarterback for the Washington State Cougars.
+Jaxon Potter is an American college football quarterback for the Old Dominion Monarchs.
+He previously played for the Washington State Cougars.

 Early life

-Potter attended high school at Santa Margarita Catholic located in Rancho Santa Margarita, California.
-Coming out of high school, he was rated as a three-star recruit and the 78th overall quarterback in the class of 2023, where he committed to play college football for the Washington State Cougars.
+Potter attended Santa Margarita Catholic High School in Rancho Santa Margarita, California.
+He was rated as a three-star recruit and the 78th overall quarterback in the class of 2023, and committed to play college football for the Washington State Cougars.

 College career

+Washington State

-In his first collegiate season in 2023, he did not play in any games, using the season to redshirt.
-During the 2024 season, Potter completed both of his pass attempts for 26 yards versus Hawaii.
-Heading into the 2025 season, he competed for the starting job with Zevi Eckhaus, Ajani Sheppard, and Julian Duggar for the Cougars starting job.
-Ultimately, Potter earned the team's starting position.
-During his first start he completed 24 of his 31 pass attempts for 209 yards and a touchdown, as he led his team on a game-winning drive versus Idaho.
+As a freshman in 2023, Potter did not play in any games, taking a redshirt.
+In 2024, he completed both of his pass attempts for 26 yards versus Hawaii.
+Heading into the 2025 season, Potter competed for the starting job with Zevi Eckhaus, Ajani Sheppard, and Julian Duggar for the Cougars starting job, ultimately earning the team's starting position.
+During his first start Potter completed 24 of his 31 pass attempts for 209 yards and a touchdown, as he led his team on a game-winning drive versus Idaho.

+On December 4, 2025, Potter announced that he would enter the transfer portal.

+Old Dominion

+On January 13, 2026, Potter announced that he would transfer to Old Dominion.